Azure-Samples/azd-template-artifacts/docs/development-guidelines/operational-guidelines.md

 - *Documentation*:
     - Make sure all the standadrization designated files like readme.md, licence.md, contributing.md, etc, are in place and follow the conventions.

+## Code freeze

+A team must agree to a roadmap and development cycle, including a code freeze.
+A sample is considered done, when the [Success Criteria](./definition-of-done.md) is met and the validation is passed.

 By following these operational guidelines, your cross-functional/cross org. v-team can work cohesively, ensuring high-quality application samples that are consistent, reliable, and aligned with our best practices for high quality samples.